Malese/vmware-fs-ctl/README.md

 `$ sudo vmware-fs-ctl.sh {start|stop|restart|status}`

 To begin with, try out status with the VM turned off to se it is running without errors.
+On first run it will create a directory and a history and error log-file.